 Go for gold at Phnom Penh’s Olympic Stadium

-While Cambodia has only competed in seven summer Olympic Games (and is yet to win a medal), you can visit their Olympic stadium and training centre in the nation’s capital.
-The building dates back to the 60s, and like many of Cambodia’s public spaces it has a tragic past under the infamous Khmer Rouge.
+While Cambodia has only competed in a handful of summer Olympic Games (and is yet to win a medal), you can visit their Olympic stadium and training centre in the nation’s capital.
+The facility dates back to the 1960s and like many of Cambodia’s public buildings from the era, it played a tragic role under the infamous Khmer Rouge.
+Today the centre stages public fitness classes.
+Look out for local Olympians, including Hem Raksmey — the swimmer that competed in Atlanta in 1996 at the age of 12, and Sorn Davin — the popular Taekwondo fighter and flag bearer at the 2012 London games.

 Learn the secrets of Cambodian cooking